tim-hardcastle/Pipefish/docs/style-guide.md

 The continuation sign `..` exists for a reason.
 Without my prescribing a hard upper limit on line length, a good coder will keep lines short, and use the whitespace-immunity of continuations to align like with like.

+Infix operators should be separated by spaces from their operands on either side, with the exceptions:
+* `,` and `;` should be followed but not preceeded a space.
+* The `::` operator should be neither preceded nor followed by a space.

 The perhaps excessive flexibility of Charm’s syntax is there to clarify and not to befuddle.
 The fancier forms of functions can certainly be used (a) to provide a DSL for the end-user of a service (b) to emulate mathematical notation where this is suitable.
 Otherwise, this feature should be used with caution.
 Further guidance will be provided when I have decided what it should be.